Cut distance identifying graphon parameters over weak* limits: Cut distance identifying graphon parameters

 That is, we have a norming graph $H$, a graphon $W:\Omega^{2}\rightarrow[0,1]$, a finite partition $\mathcal{P}$ of $\Omega$, such that $W\neq W^{\Join\mathcal{P}}$.
 We need to prove that $t\left(H,W\right)>t\left(H,W^{\Join\mathcal{P}}\right)$.
 The only space for getting the needed strict inequality in the calculation above is in the triangle inequality on the second line.
 In view of Remark~\ref{rem:whataremoduliofconvexity}, and using the fact that $H$ is norming and hence $\left\Vert \cdot\right\Vert _{H}$ uniformly convex by Theorem~\ref{thm:hatami_moduli_of_convexity}, it only remains to argue that many of the graphons $U_{k}$ are far from colinear, where <<far from colinear>> is measured in the $\left\Vert \cdot\right\Vert _{H}$-norm.\footnote{Note that we need to be careful about quantification: for example having just one graphon $U_{k}$ to be <<somewhat far>> from the others, could result in a strict triangle inequality that would disappear when taking $\lim_{n\rightarrow\infty}$.
 So, we really need <<many>> graphons that are <<uniformly far from colinear>>.} This is indeed plausible: since $W\neq W^{\Join\mathcal{P}}$, the graphons $U_{k}$ must indeed be different.

-As we shall in Section~\ref{subsec:ProofTheoremNormingStep}, there are several difficulties we encounter in the actual proof of Theorem~\ref{thm:norming->step}.
+As we shall see in Section~\ref{subsec:ProofTheoremNormingStep}, there are several difficulties in the actual proof of Theorem~\ref{thm:norming->step}.
 In particular, we were not able to show that this approach works with $U_{k}=W^{\gamma^{k}}$, and needed to choose the approximating graphons $U_{k}$ with the help of (rather technical) Lemma~\ref{lem:L1approxByVersions}.